 Scale All - Scale existing guide points based on the preference scale

 Remove All - Remove all Guides

 Exit - Exit Construction Lines

 Construction Lines works with all Blender measurement unit types.
 To change unit type click on Scene Properties in the Properties Editor (right-hand side of the workspace view.
 See below image) and expand Units.
-Select the prefered system under the Unit System and select units under Length.
+Select the preferred system under the Unit System and select units under Length.